What Is Velma? Cognitive Support for Early Memory Loss

 • Less day-to-day routine support between visits

 Best for: Families who need clinical evaluation, treatment planning, or rehab tied to a formal diagnosis.
+Pair clinical care with a daily program like Hey Velma when the bigger gap is isolation, missed routines, and long stretches alone at home.

 • Easy to buy online